brenden/node-webshot/README.md

 ```

 ## Options
-An optional `options` object can be passed as the third parameter in a call to webshot.
+An optional `options` object can be passed as the parameter directly preceding the callback in a call to webshot.

 <table>
   <thead>